 - Produces great compost due to the balance of carbon and nitrogen in the contents/cover material

-- Can be moved anywhere – no vents, fans or fittings
+- Portable and can be easily moved anywhere – no vents, fans or fittings

 - Takes a while to get the right cover material